 For example, when the National Guard Association of the United States (NGAUS) launched a more advanced and user-friendly website, the company prioritized and enhanced user experience for members by including integration with NetFORUM Enterprise, the organization’s backend membership management solution.

-Working with Unleashed Technologies and benel Solutions, the project team enabled a seamless membership experience triggered through a members-only single sign-on (SSO) that connects directly to NetFORUM eWeb.
+Working with Unleashed and benel Solutions, the project team enabled a seamless membership experience triggered through a members-only single sign-on (SSO) that connects directly to NetFORUM eWeb.
 This integration enabled direct data and information inputs as NGAUS members join, renew, set up installment payments, update their contact information, register for events, make donations, control subscription preferences, and more.

 Where to start your technology integration journey?